vramanavar1/seed-webapi/README.md

     # Make sure the Kubernetes Cluster is indeed created and you are getting the desired number of nodes
     kubectl get nodes

-# Step 2: Azure DevOps Pipeline
+# Step 2: Create Azure DevOps Pipeline using azure-pipelines.yml defined in the project

     AzureDevOps pipeline azure-pipelines.yml defined in this project uses following three service connections
     a) vramanavar1 : Connection to GitHub Code Repository